LEGISLATIVE PROCESS: The Act amending the Class Action Act was adopted by both Sejm and Senate!

 26 July 2024

-The Act amending the Act on Pursuing Claims in Group Proceedings (Sejm prints no. 148 and 153) has been adopted!
-On July 24, 2024, the Act was passed by the Sejm of the Republic of Poland, and the very next day (July 25, 2024), it was approved without amendments by the Senate.
+The Act amending the Act on Pursuing Claims in Group Proceedings (further: Class Action Act; Sejm prints no. 148 and 153) has been adopted!
+On the 24th July 2024, the Act was passed by the Sejm of the Republic of Poland, and the very next day (on the 25th July 2024) it was approved without amendments by the Senate.
 Once the Act is signed by the President of the Republic of Poland and published, the new provisions will enter into force.

-On July 24, 2024, the second and third readings of the draft act took place, along with the vote on the draft in the Sejm.
+On the 24th July 2024, the second and third readings of the draft took place, along with voting on the draft in the Sejm.

-On July 25, 2024, the Senate adopted the draft act without amendments, following its referral to the Senate Committee on National Economy and Innovation, which recommended in its report that the Senate adopt the draft without changes (Senate documents: 127, 127 A).
+On the 25th July 2024 the Senate adopted the draft act without amendments, following its referral to the Senate Committee on National Economy and Innovation, which recommended that the Senate adopts the draft without changes (Senate documents: 127, 127 A).

 Neither the Sejm nor the Senate introduced any substantive amendments during the parliamentary proceedings to the government’s draft act, which was prepared by the President of the Office of Competition and Consumer Protection (UOKiK) in cooperation with the Ministry of Justice.

-It is worth emphasizing that the draft act was adopted across political divides.
+It is worth emphasizing that the draft act was adopted regardless of political divides.

-The draft bill received strong support from members of both the ruling coalition and opposition parties – 441 members of the Sejm voted in favor of adopting the draft in its entirety, as set out in print no. 539 (i.e., as amended by the Committee on Economy and Development and the Committee on Justice and Human Rights), 18 members abstained, and none voted against.
-In the Senate, all senators present voted in favor of the bill without amendments (87 votes in favor, 0 against, 0 abstentions).
+The draft act was strongly supported by the members of both the ruling coalition and opposition parties – 441 members of the Sejm voted in favor of adopting the draft in its entirety, as set out in print no. 539 (i.e., as amended by the Committee on Economy and Development and the Committee on Justice and Human Rights), 18 members abstained, and none voted against.
+In the Senate, all present senators voted in favor of the bill without amendments (87 votes in favor, 0 against, 0 abstentions).

 The act will soon become a part of our legal reality.

 Although the new provisions will enter into force with more than a year’s delay compared to the implementation deadline for the so-called Representative Actions Directive, it is reassuring that the new regulations underwent extensive public consultation, were refined, and were adopted with full political consensus.
-Soon we will see whether the new subtype of class action will prove effective in practice and meet expectations regarding a genuine strengthening of consumer protection and wider use of collective redress mechanisms.
+Soon we are going to verify whether the new subtype of group proceedings will prove effective in practice and will meet expectations regarding a genuine strengthening of consumer protection and wider use of collective redress mechanisms.

-We encourage you to explore our previous posts discussing the key assumptions of the draft act implementing Directive 2020/1828, including our brochure on the subject.
-The new mechanisms outlined in the brochure will soon become part of our legal reality.
+We encourage you to explore our previous posts describing and discussing the key assumptions of the draft act implementing the Directive 2020/1828, including our brochure on the subject.
+The new mechanisms outlined in the brochure will soon become a part of our legal reality.